Many or all companies we feature compensate us. Compensation and editorial

 FAQ

-What should I do if my lender closes my HELOC?
+What should I do if my lender cancels my HELOC?

 If a lender closes out a HELOC, it provides a notice containing details of the action.
 You should immediately review the document for accuracy.
 If you find inaccuracies, notify the financial institution as soon as possible, and maintain supporting documents in case you need them later.

-How does closing out a HELOC affect my credit score?
+How does canceling a HELOC affect my credit score?

-Can I reopen a closed HELOC, or do I need to apply for a new one?
+Can I reopen a closed out HELOC, or do I need to apply for a new one?

-Reopening a closed HELOC is not typically possible.
-Once it’s closed, whether by you or the lender, you must apply for a new HELOC.
+Reopening a closed out HELOC is not typically possible.
+Once it’s canceled, whether by you or the lender, you must apply for a new HELOC.
 The process would be the same as the initial application, involving credit checks, home appraisals, and a comprehensive financial review.

 If an error occurs, such as an incorrect balance or missing information, notify your lender right away.
 You should provide all necessary documents that refute the error and request your lender for a written acknowledgment of the issue.
 It’s essential to stay vigilant and responsive to protect your rights and minimize potential financial impacts.